madiks/goAlgorithms/README.md

 # goAlgorithms
-common algorithms samples written by golang
+Common algorithms samples written by golang

+To run this code, place it (goAlgorithms) in your workspace ($GOPATH/src).